Daffyduck3/Daffyduck3/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a directed research credit on computational chemistry
-- 🌱 I’m currently pursuing a bachelor's in pure chemistry
+- 🌱 I’m currently pursuing a bachelor's in pure chemistry with a math minor at Cumberland University
 - ⚡ Fun fact: I am a collegiate wrestler